Peter Cameron (mathematician)

 Peter Jephson Cameron FRSE (born 23 January 1947) is an Australian mathematician who works in group theory, combinatorics, coding theory, and model theory.
-He is currently half-time Professor of Mathematics at the University of St Andrews, and Emeritus Professor at Queen Mary University of London.
+He is currently Emeritus Professor at the University of St Andrews and Queen Mary University of London.

+Education

 Cameron received a B.Sc. from the University of Queensland and a D.Phil. in 1971 from the University of Oxford as a Rhodes Scholar, with Peter M. Neumann as his supervisor.
 Subsequently, he was a Junior Research Fellow and later a Tutorial Fellow at Merton College, Oxford, and also lecturer at Bedford College, London.

 Work

 Cameron specialises in algebra and combinatorics; he has written books about combinatorics, algebra, permutation groups, and logic, and has produced over 350 academic papers.
 In 1988, he posed the Cameron–Erdős conjecture with Paul Erdős.

 Honours and awards

-He was awarded the London Mathematical Society's Whitehead Prize in 1979 and is joint winner of the 2003 Euler Medal.
+He was awarded the London Mathematical Society's Whitehead Prize in 1979 and Senior Whitehead Prize in 2017, and is joint winner of the 2003 Euler Medal.
 In 2008, he was selected as the Forder Lecturer of the LMS and New Zealand Mathematical Society.
 In 2018 he was elected a Fellow of the Royal Society of Edinburgh.